blitz-cmd/Soil_Moisture_Monitoring_using_IoT_Sensors/README.md

 ## Procedure:
 ### Steps:
 1) Connect all the IoT devices according to the pin connection mentioned above.
-2) Then install all the arduino libraries from `library.zip` folder as mentioned above.
+2) then install all the Arduino libraries from the `library.zip` folder as mentioned above.
 3) Copy the code to Arduino IDE.
 4) Connect the NodeMCU ESP8266 with the laptop.
-5) Then click on `Tools` from the Arduino IDE navbar and make sure NodeMCU board is selected.
+5) Then click on `Tools` from the Arduino IDE navbar and make sure the NodeMCU board is selected.
-6) And also make sure that Port is selected ( It will be auto selected on device connection ).
+6) And also make sure that Port is selected ( It will be auto-selected on device connection ).
 7) Code Steps:
 ```
 1) In network credential, enter your wifi name and password.
-2) If you want to change OLED Display image, then follow the `Convert Image to Adafruit GFX Bitmap Code` steps.
+2) If you want to change the OLED Display image, then follow the `Convert Image to Adafruit GFX Bitmap Code` steps.
 ```
 8) After making the changes, click on `Verify` and then click on `Upload`
-9) When the code gets uploaded successfull it will show this message `Hard resetting via RTS pin`.
+9) When the code gets uploaded successfully it will show this message `Hard resetting via RTS pin`.
 10) Then click on `Serial Monitor` to get the website IP.
-11) Copy the IP and paste it in your browser.
+11) Copy the IP and paste it into your browser.
 12) Hence, your IoT application is ready to monitor the soil moisture.
 ## Convert Image to Adafruit GFX Bitmap Code: